watts-jake/Deal-or-No-Deal/README.md

 # Deal-or-No-Deal

-I create model to predict the amount the banker will offer based on Deal or No Deal data.
+I create model to predict the amount the banker will offer in "Deal or No Deal" using data from the show.

 ## Watts_ProjectCode.Rmd
 R Markdown file used to clean, visualize and model data